Intermesh/groupoffice-docs/using/connect-a-device/macos.rst

 WebDAV client issues
 ````````````````````

-Unfortunately there are some known issues with the native MacOS WebDAV implementation:

-1. It's very slow due to a lot of redundant requests.
+Unfortunately the MacOS webdav implementation can be rather slow due to a lot of redundant requests.
-2. When there are UTF-8 characters in the folder name you can't browse that folder.

-Both of these issues can be resolved by using the `Mountain Duck WebDAV client <https://mountainduck.io>`_
+We found that the `Mountain Duck WebDAV client <https://mountainduck.io>`_ is much faster.

 Calendar & Contacts